-1. Allocating Shares is Becoming Increasingly Difficult
+1. Locating Shares to Short is Becoming More Difficult

 Trying to locate shares can be really difficult and time-consuming.
 The margin rate is very high when you try to hold these stocks in the long term.
 You will need to open multiple accounts in order to find the best borrows.
 There is no single broker that will allow you to short every company.
-If you set up accounts with the top 4 brokers this will allow you to short roughly 80% of your plays.
+If you set up accounts with the top 4 brokers this will allow you to short roughly 80% of the hottest plays.
 But remember each broker has different account minimums so this strategy is not ideal for people with a small account as the PDT rule will come into effect.

 2. A Margin Account is Needed